cloudbustinguk/PaNOSC-ViNYL-McStas/README.md

 # PaNOSC-ViNYL-McStas

-Small Dockerfile containing a Dockerfile to build a McStasScript image.
+Small Dockerfile to build a McStasScript image.

 See: https://github.com/McStasMcXtrace/McCode